Nkwada-Nora-Solonko/Nkwada-Nora-Solonko/README.md

 - 👋 Hi, I’m @Nkwada-Nora-Solonko
-- 👀 I’m interested in software engineering
+- 👀 I’m passionate about software engineering
-- 🌱 I’m currently learning web abd mobile app development
+- 🌱 Currently gaining skills in becoming a full stack developer

 <!---
 Nkwada-Nora-Solonko/Nkwada-Nora-Solonko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.